Newark

 The Prince Rupert public house

-The Governor's House, where Rupert lodged, is now Greggs
+The Governor's House, where Rupert lodged, during its life as a branch of Greggs; it is now a cafe

-Tucked away down Eggleston's Yard (running by the side of Gregg's) is a slightly more interesting plaque.
+Tucked away down Eggleston's Yard (running by the side of the Governor's House) is a slightly more interesting plaque.

 The Queen's Sconce is pretty well preserved and gives a good idea of defensive earthworks.
 The park it is located in often plays host to the Sealed Knot.
 If you are travelling any distance I'd recommend timing your visit with one of these events.
-Or of course one of the Partizan shows.
+Or if you are a wargamer, one of the Partizan shows, or Hammerhead.

 Postcodes for SatNavs